back to top

 spot_img

-Iran Denies Allegations of Involvement in Houthi Attacks on Red Sea Ships
+Iran Denies Role in Houthi Attacks on Red Sea Ships

 Tehran has firmly rejected claims by the United States that it is “deeply involved” in the attacks conducted by Houthi rebels on commercial ships in the Red Sea.
 The denial comes in the wake of reports about another incident involving an Israel-affiliated merchant vessel being struck.